has-friendship/has_friendship/README.md

 gem 'has_friendship'
 ```

-After you install *HasFriendship*, you need to run the generator:
+After you bundle *HasFriendship*, you need to copy migrations:

-    $ rails generate has_friendship
+    $ rails has_friendship:install:migrations

-The generator will copy a migration that creates `friendships` table.
-Run the migration to finish the setup.
+The generator will copy migrations to your rails app.

     $ rake db:migrate

-### Upgrading to 0.1.0

-`0.1.0` adds a blocking feature for friendables.
-This requires an additional
-column in the `friendships` table, and a migration should be run.
-You will need
-to run the generator and run the new migration.

-### Upgrading to 1.x.x

-If upgrading from <= 0.1.3 to 1.x.x, please run the following generator:
+## Gem upgrades

+After gem updates, it may be necessary to run subsequent migrations.

-    $ rails generate has_friendship_update
+    $ rails has_friendship:install:migrations

-Then, run the migration:

-    $ rake db:migrate
+Will install _new_ migrations if they're necessary.

 ## Usage